Mercedes-Benz EQC electric SUV delayed again for U.S.—now to 2021

 According to Bloomberg, Daimler AG revealed the delay in an emailed statement to dealers—and that it made the design as a strategic one, to focus on growing demand for it in Europe.

 Now the due date for the EQC is in the first quarter of 2021 at the earliest.
-With the original due date for the U.S. mid-2020, after a May 2020 launch for Europe, that could land the EQC two years late in the U.S., perhaps nearly halfway through its product cycle and possibly behind the curve on some technology.
+With the original due date for the U.S. mid-2019, after a May 2020 launch for Europe—and a later push to early 2020 around the time of its launch—that could land the EQC two years late in the U.S., perhaps nearly halfway through its product cycle and possibly behind the curve on some technology.

+Mercedes-Benz USA issued the following statement to Green Car Reports: "The EQC launch in Europe and other markets earlier in 2019 generated high interest worldwide for the EQC.
+In a recent direction from Daimler AG, it is a strategic decision to first support the growing customer demand for the EQC in Europe.
+As a result of this decision, the U.S. market launch date of the Mercedes-Benz EQC will be rescheduled to 2021 (originally Q1 2020)."

 In the U.S., at $68,895, the EQC would have been a class pricier than the Tesla Model Y and Volvo XC40 Recharge, but more affordable than the Audi E-tron and Jaguar I-Pace, neither of which have managed to outsell the no-longer-fresh Tesla Model X.